id0Sch/post-search/README.md

 _To update:_

 - Re-download the ZIP and extract it to the same place as before.
-(Or just $ git pull.)
+(Or just `$ git pull`.)
 - Open the Extensions view in Chrome.
 - Find the "Shut Up, Guy" extension and click the link that says "Reload".
 - Accept my gratitude for using my dumb thing.